shakiba-shb/lexicase-tradeoffs/README.md

 - [Emily Dolson](http://emilyldolson.com/)

 ## Compilation
-The results of this project are reported in 2 parts: math results and experimental results.
+The results of this project are reported in 2 parts: stochastic modelling results and experimental results.

-### Math results:
+### Stochastic modelling results:
-To simulate our math results, you can use the "lexicase_tradeoffs.py" file.
-You must install the python library pybind11 to make sure you can use functions adopted from C++ code.
+To simulate stochastic modelling results, you can use the "lexicase_tradeoffs.py" file.
+You must install the python library pybind11 to make sure you can use functions adopted from C++.
 For more information about pybind11 installation and use click <a href="https://pybind11.readthedocs.io/en/stable/installing.html"> here.</a>

 ```{bash, shell_installation}